 The Danakil Depression has one of the most fascinating natural landscapes in Africa.
-It’s located in northeast Ethiopia and in the northern part of the Afar Depression.
+It’s located in northeast Ethiopia and the northern part of the Afar Depression.
 It’s the hottest place on Earth as far as average temperatures around the year go and is very hot to visit.

-It’s a natural wonder in Africa, with two active volcanoes and a massive salt plain in the area.
+It’s a natural wonder of Africa, with two active volcanoes and a massive salt plain in the area.
 All of these can be seen on a visit there, and you can hike up one of the volcanoes, Erta Ale, to camp overnight at the rim crater and watch the lava bubbly in the crater.

 It’s truly a unique and other-worldly place to visit in the world, and you can see a diverse landscape of barren lava fields, limestone formations, and salt plains that have been used since ancient times for the salt trade.

 The only way to realistically visit the region is to go on a Danakil Depression tour from the capital Addis Ababa or from the city of Mekele, which is the gateway to the region and may be slightly cheaper to get a tour from.

 By Anwar from Beyond my Door

 Located in the heart of Ethiopia, the Simien Mountains are the highest points in the country.
 Often called the roof of Africa, this UNESCO world heritage site is famous for its beautiful mountains, sweeping vistas, and endemic species.

 The Gelada Baboon (also known as the “bleeding heart” baboon) is the most famous and the only place in the world where you can see them.
 Among other species in the mountains include the Ethiopian wolf, Walia Ibex, klipspringer, Golden Jackal, as well as other monkeys and baboons.